 Just an adjacent footnote regarding a potential second Atlanta-based convention appearance by Mike and Eric...

-Three years later, the Thursday 27 Sep 1990 edition of "The Atlanta Constitution" gave notice that a "Georgia Fantasy Con '90" would take place at The Radisson Hotel that weekend (Fri 28-Sat 29 Sep), featuring, amongst others, Michael Moorcock and Eric Bloom.
+Three years later, the Thursday 27 Sep 1990 edition of "The Atlanta Constitution" gave notice that a "Georgia Fantasy Con '90" would take place at The Radisson Hotel that weekend (Fri 28-Sun 30 Sep), featuring, amongst others, Michael Moorcock and Eric Bloom.

 Check this link out:

-However, as BOC were playing Hickory NC on 27 Sep, Winston NC on 28 Sep and Winston-Salem NC on 29 Sep 1990, I don't see how Eric could have been in Atlanta to attend.
+However, as BOC were playing Hickory NC on 28 Sep 1990 and Winston-Salem NC on 29 Sep 1990, then the only date available for Eric to attend would have been on Sun 30 Sep 1990.

 I found a listing for this gig in the 21 Nov 1987 edition of the "Asbury Park Press":